Eltaurus-Lt/Anki-Card-Templates/README.md

 ### Spelling diffs

-Cards with typing and tapping inputs, when answered incorrectly, will also show **spelling diffs** — the exact places where something is missing or input redundantly in the submitted answer (the "You wrote: ..." feature no longer present on Memrise):
+Cards with typing and tapping inputs, when answered incorrectly, will also show **spelling diffs** — the exact places where something is missing or input redundantly in the submitted answer (A feature no longer present on Memrise):

 ![spelldiff](https://github.com/user-attachments/assets/b4de830a-38cf-47f2-887f-0f4014aacc00)